TnTech-ECE/F25_Team4_SmartGolfVisor/HUD_Detailed_Design.md

 ## Overview of Proposed Solution

-The proposed solution for the HUD subsystem is a program written in C that contains a graphic interface that includes the data metrics (ball speed, ball distance, launch angle, spin rate, and smash factor) calculated from the user's golf swing, the direction of the shot, and coaching suggestions.
+The proposed solution for the HUD subsystem is a program written in C that contains a graphic interface that includes the data metrics (ball speed, ball distance, launch angle, back spin, and side spin) calculated from the user's golf swing and coaching suggestions.
 This code is stored on the ESP32-S3 microcontroller and is displayed on the transparent OLED display that sits in front of one of the eyewear lenses of the Smart Golf Visor for the user to see.
 Below is a more in depth overview of the proposed solution.

 #### Software
 The software that will be used for programming is **Arduino IDE**. **Arduino IDE** is a free software that is compatible with many different boards including an ESP32-S3.
 It is a strong choice for the programming in the subsystem because it provides an easy setup, a simple workflow, and a massive number of libraries that support nearly every sensor, display, and communication module including the **Adafruit TDK InvenSense ICM-20948 9-DoF IMU** and **1.51" transparent OLED display** used in this subsystem.